williammcintosh/machine_learning_projects/README.md

 [Basic Data Exploration and Visualization with 911 Calls Dataset](https://github.com/williammcintosh/machine_learning_projects/blob/main/911_Calls_Data_Exploration.ipynb)

-Alternatively, please click on any of the folder project links above to see my various machine learning projects.
+Please click on any of the folder project links above to see my various machine learning projects.